bbninja1/BenjaminShirk_ST10081854_ProgPart1/README.md

 Link - https://github.com/bbninja1/BenjaminShirk_ST10081854_ProgPart1.git

-Once Openned the .sln file click the green play button to compile the project.

-OR Open File Submitted On VC learn.

-Open File "BenjaminShirk_ST10081854_POE_Final"

-Open File "BenjaminShirk_ST10081854_POE_Final_Project"

-Open File "BenjaminShirk_ST10081854_ProgPart1"

-Open the .sln file, click the green play button to compile the project.
+Open the .sln file and click the green play button to compile the project.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------